bilal-the-dev/Discord-to-discord-self-bot-forwarder/README.md

 ## Features

 - Forward messages from a source Discord channel to a destination Discord channel.
+- Forward replies aswell, target source has replied message. the webhook points to replied message on source.
 - Uses webhooks for forwarding messages.
 - Does not require admin privileges in the source server.
 - Removes Discord invite links if configured (`remove_discord_links`).
 - Only allows messages from specified senders (`allowed_senders`).
+- Only allows messages containing specific words (`allowed_words`).
 - Adds a custom name prefix to messages (`name`).

 ## Prerequisites